About the Museum

 The Tennessee Valley Museum of Art is located at 511 N. Water Street, Tuscumbia, Alabama adjacent to the Helen Keller birthplace.
 Enter the Museum via the West entrance facing the birthplace.

-To retain the integrity of Tuscumbia’s beautiful Common, the Art Association has elected not to build a parking lot on the green, but rather to allow visitors to park on the perimeter of the Common around the Museum.
+To retain the integrity of Tuscumbia’s beautiful Commons, the Art Association has elected not to build a parking lot on the green, but rather to allow visitors to park on the perimeter of the Common around the Museum.
 Nose-in parking is recommended.
 Parking is also available in a city-owned parking lot on Water Street.
 However, one must walk to the West entrance to enter the Museum.

 Photography or videography is not permitted by any device in the Museum for most exhibits.
 Inquire about special exceptions upon entering the Museum.